-Hi, my name is Cath and I am the founder of The Plastic Free Shop, based in Bristol, UK.
+Hi, my name is Cath and I am the founder of The Plastic Free Shop, an online store based in Bristol, UK.
 My mission is to source ethical and sustainable alternatives to help reduce the amount of plastics in our everyday lives.

 My personal wake-up call came after my brother, a renowned conservationist, returned distraught (yet hopeful) from a marine plastic think tank, led by the Plastic Pollution Coalition (Click here to view There is No 'Away') in Indonesia.
 This was followed shortly afterwards by the City To Sea screening of ‘A Plastic Ocean’, early in 2017.
 The combination had such a profound effect and officially booted me into action to address my own plastic consumption at home.

 Off I trotted, all fired up and on a mission, after all how difficult could it be?!
 It didn’t take long to become a little daunted – everywhere I looked there were plastic products that I was just buying and replacing out of habit, not to mention all the packaging with the weekly shop!

 I started to make simple changes around the home and out and about as items ran out or needed replacing.
 I spent a lot of time searching the internet and local businesses to find alternative products that are: plastic free, in minimal packaging, ethically and sustainably produced, reusable and/or compostable, do the job well that they are designed to do, are lovely to use and good value for money!